Albastraoz/xxxguides/README.md

 ### User experience testing
 Preview was send regularly to people within my social circle and asked for testing.

-1. Sending website location to specific user over messaging.
+1. Sending website location to specific users over messaging.
 2. Write down feedback.
 3. Search for possible fixes.
 4. If possible implement solution to error or improve product.